Ladice (Cyrenaean princess)

-Ladice or Ladice of Cyrene (Greek: Λαδική, fl.
-548 BC to 526 BC) was a Greek Cyrenaean princess and was a member of the Battiad dynasty.
+Ladice or Ladice of Cyrene (Greek: Λαδίκη, fl.
+548 BC to 526 BC) was a Greek Cyrenaean princess and a member of the Battiad dynasty.
 She married the ancient Egyptian pharaoh Amasis II.
-When Amasis died in 526 BC, she returned from Egypt back to Cyrene.
+When Amasis died in 526 BC, she returned from Egypt back to Cyrene, in modern-day Libya.

 Family

-Ladice was the daughter of the fifth Greek Cyrenaean king Battus III and Greek Cyrenaean queen Pheretima.
+Ladice's was the daughter of Battus III, King of Cyrene, and his wife Queen Pheretima.
 Her brother would be the future sixth Greek Cyrenaean king Arcesilaus III.
 Although her maternal grandparents are unknown, her paternal grandparents were the fourth Greek Cyrenaean king Arcesilaus II and Greek Cyrenaean queen Eryxo.
-Although her father is considered to have been Battus III, Herodotus suggests that from other accounts her father could have been Arcesilaus II or Critobulus, one of the leading Greek Cyrenaean citizens.
-She was born and raised in Cyrene.
+Although her father is considered to have been Battus III, Herodotus suggests that, based on other accounts, her father could have been Arcesilaus II or Critobulus, one of the leading Greek Cyrenaean citizens.

+She married Amasis II, pharaoh of Egypt.
+It is unknown whether they had any children but through her marriage, Ladice had at least two stepsons Prince Amose and Psamtik III.

 Marriage

-After 548 BC, she married pharaoh Amasis II as his fourth wife.

-Before Ladice's marriage with Amasis took place, her father made an alliance with the pharaoh to protect Cyrenaica from the local Libyan population and its aristocracy.
-Amasis, as a token of his goodwill and friendship with Battus, wanted to marry a Greek woman from Cyrenaica and Battus allowed him to select any woman whom he wanted to marry.
+Battus III allied with Pharaoh Amasis II to protect Cyrenaica from the local Libyan population and its aristocracy.
+Battus allowed Amasis to select a Greek woman from Cyrenaica to marry him.
 Amasis chose Battus' daughter Ladice.
 Ladice and Amasis married in Cyrene.

 When Ladice married Amasis, she became a member of the Twenty-sixth Dynasty of Egypt.
 Ladice is not well known in ancient Egyptian history and her name has not been found on any monuments from the time.
 Nor is she mentioned on any Egyptian inscriptions from the period.
-However, her marriage to Amasis encouraged cultural and trade interactions between Egypt and its neighbours in the Mediterranean.
+However, her marriage to Amasis encouraged cultural and trade interactions between Egypt and its neighbours on the Mediterranean.